Teaching is a noble, rewarding profession that forms the backbone of our society. But it's not always the best-paying job.

 Creating courses online involves creating digital educational content that students can access remotely.
 Online courses allow teachers to share their skills and expertise with broader audiences beyond the traditional classroom setting.
 This is another side hustle that once created is truly passive - create once and sell again and again.

-28. Create Webinars (and sell access to them)
+28. Create webinars (and sell access to them)

 Like courses and consulting, webinars are another way that you can share your knowledge and get paid for it.
 Hosting webinars allows teachers to share their expertise in various topics like classroom management techniques, teaching strategies, and new educational trends with a broader audience beyond the classroom.